nicolaferraro/camel-workshop/doc/recommendation.md

 Start the app with `mvn clean spring-boot:run` and go to the following link: [http://localhost:8083/api/recommendations](http://localhost:8083/api/recommendations).

 You'll see the recommendations as json data.

+You can stop the service by just pressing `ctrl + c` on the terminal that started the application.